patrickleweryharris/coffee/Solutions.md

 Server side code is located in [/server/server.js](/server/server.js).
 API endpoints are defined in [docs/api.md](/docs/api.md).

+## Authentication

+Logins are facilitated by a `POST` request to the the `api/login` endpoint (see [docs/api.md](/docs/api.md)).
+Passwords are hashed via `bcrypt` and checked against the password in the database.
+Upon a successful login, two items are saved in localStorage. `isLoggedIn` is a boolean which denotes whether or not a user is logged in. `uid` is a string which contains a logged in user's unique identifier, which is used for facilitating saving and profile requests.

 ## Using Coffee

 Our app has seven views: `Trending`, `Search`, `Translate`, `Share`, `Profile`, `Log In`, and `Register`.
 Most of these can be accessed through